This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 Complaint and Certificate of Merit

-When your lawyer files the complaint, the official document to begin the lawsuit, it must include a certificate of merit according to state laws.[4]
+When your lawyer files the complaint, the official document to begin the lawsuit must include a certificate of merit according to state laws.[4]

 The certificate has to be signed by a qualified medical expert who reviewed your case and determined that it is not frivolous and that negligence likely occurred and harmed your child.

-The certificate of merit and the complaint that details the allegations and notifies the defendants will start investigations into the case.
+The certificate of merit and the complaint, which details the allegations and notifies the defendants, will start the investigation into the case.

 Review Panel

-At this point, either side can request a hearing with a review panel, which typically consists of two lawyers, two medical professionals, and a judge.
+At this point, either side can request a hearing with a review panel, typically consisting of two lawyers, two medical professionals, and a judge.

 The panel’s decision is not binding, but if your case is strong, your lawyer may want to do this so that you can call on a member of the panel to testify on your behalf in a trial.